-9. Disciplinary Action
+8. Disciplinary Action

-As a result, of the allegations, investigation or final findings, the Principal may take disciplinary action against the PSOA (including termination of employment).
+As a result, of the allegations, investigation or final findings, the Principal may take disciplinary action against the ESOA (including termination of employment).

-In relation to any disciplinary action the School will:
+In relation to any disciplinary action KCCS will:

-- Give the PSOA details of the proposed disciplinary action; and - Give the PSOA a reasonable opportunity to respond before a final decision is made.
+- Give the ESOA details of the proposed disciplinary action; and - Give the ESOA a reasonable opportunity to respond before a final decision is made.